-We continue to go up to take the old road of the Ferradura, a route well known by the town of Girona to the urbanization of Les Pedreres.
+We continue going up to take the old road of the Ferradura, a route well known by the population of Girona, which leads to the urbanization of Les Pedreres.
 We arrive at one of the old spaces from where the stone was extracted and therefore we show its omnipresence in Girona heritage architecture, in addition to enjoying extraordinary views over the city.
 We have to note that this stone has been used to build several houses of the Old Quarter as well as part of the Cathedral, among other buildings of the city.

-We continue along the right side and go up and line the old quarry to the tower of Alfonso XII, where we will get a new panorama of the city with spectacular views of Girona, with the Pyrenees in the background.
-This tower is the highest point of the itinerary, and constitutes a large watchtower of 160 meters of altitude, so it allows appreciating, from south to north, with the Devesa and beyond the Canigou and the Puig Neulós, as a backdrop.
+We continue along the right side, go up and line the old quarry to the tower of Alfonso XII, where we get a new panorama of the city with spectacular views of Girona, with the Pyrenees in the background.
+This tower is the highest point of the itinerary, and constitutes a large watchtower of 160 meters of altitude, so it allows to appreciate the Devesa and beyond the Canigou and the Puig Neulós, as a backdrop.

-We continue along the paved road to the neighbourhood of Torre Gironella and when we reach the square we can admire the landscape of the Gavarres, one of the two green lungs of the Gironès.
-From this square comes a small sidewalk that quickly descends to a path that to the left will take us to the hermitage of Calvari.
-We pass on its side and we can continue straight and deviate to climb the small mountain of the O. Going back, we can descent to the valley of Sant Daniel.
-When we arrive we will continue along the road that runs along the bottom of the valley until we reach the monastery of Sant Daniel.
+We continue along the paved road to the neighbourhood of Torre Gironella.
+Arriving at the square we can admire the landscape of the Gavarres, one of the two green lungs of the Gironès.
+From this square comes a small sidewalk that quickly descends to a path, which to the left, takes us to the hermitage of Calvari.
+We pass by its side and we continue straight to climb the small mountain of the O. Going back, we can descent to the valley of Sant Daniel.
+When we arrive, we continue along the road that runs along the bottom of the valley until we reach the monastery of Sant Daniel.
 We recommend visiting this former headquarters of the Countess Ermessenda, where the nuns still keep the original recipe of the sweet coca that she liked.